atellaluca/atellaluca/README.md

 ## 🌐 Technical Profile & Case Studies

-A curated, architecture-focused presentation of my work
+A curated, architecture-focused presentation of my work is available on my [portfolio page](https://profile.atellaluca.com).
-is available here:

-👉 **Profile in progress**

 It includes: